SciLifeLab Data Repository Reviewing Guidelines

 Group

 This is a mandatory field where a group is chosen for the item.
 The purpose of this field is to connect the item with the correct research group, SciLifeLab platform or unit where applicable.
-If you do not have any group preferences, choose the repository main group “Science For Life Laboratory”.
+If there are no group preferences, choose the repository main group “Science For Life Laboratory”.
 Each group receives its own URL.
 This URL can then be referenced from the research group, platform or units own web page.
 The submitter can contact the SciLifeLab Data Centre figshare@scilifelab.se in order to suggest the creation of a new group.

-Consult with the submitter if you have doubts about the appropriate group belonging.
-If the item belongs to a group project, the item should have the same group belonging as the project.
+✓ If you have doubts about the group membership, consult the submitter.
+If the item belongs to a group project, it should have the same group affiliation as the project.

 When editing the group belonging of an item the current review request will be archived and a new request will be created.
 The reviewer will then need to assign themselves to that review request once again.